Table of Contents

 CareerHigher’s methodology ensures that each job experience has short verbiage that summarizes the candidate’s key responsibility.
 This is to give recruiters a grasp of what the candidate does per each job role.
 Also, it states the main purpose of the candidate’s job function.

 Our technique is to start this section with the phrase “responsible for”.
 This is to indicate that the tasks stated here are completed solely by the candidate.
 To make it easier, you can follow the formula, “Responsible for + <main responsibility> + to + <main purpose of your job role>.
 The below example will make a powerful job role overview:

 “Responsible for spearheading all aspects of project management in the IT department to optimize all operational units, ensuring maximum efficiency, productivity, and profitability.”

 c.
 Include only relevant work experience

 - Based on HR Drive, recruiters only take a few seconds to look at one’s resume.
 This signifies the importance of being concise, succinct, and relevant.
 In most cases, you should only include professional experiences that are relevant to your target job.
 For example, if you are applying for a Marketing Director position, you should include all marketing-related experiences and achievements.

 The main reason behind this is to maintain the essence of your resume.
-Remember that recruiters have specific requirements and standards that they are looking for each candidate.
+Remember that recruiters have specific requirements and standards that they are looking for in each candidate.
 So, it is important to present your value and achievements based on what they expect to see in line with your target jobs.

-Applying this methodology would increase the likelihood of one’s resume to gain more attention.
+Applying this methodology would increase the likelihood of one’s resume gaining more attention.
 Also, being able to articulate your responsibilities, experiences, and accomplishments will demonstrate writing competency, which is valuable in most cases.
 Here are some examples of how you can make your professional experience section more targeted: